Hisashi Inoue: Literary career

 In 1988, he completed a comic trilogy: Kirameku seiza, Yami ni saku hana, Yuki ya kon kon, depicting the lives of ordinary people in the Shōwa period.
 Despite his activity with the theatre, Inoue continued to write novels, winning the 1982 Seiun Award for Best Novel for Kirikirijin, the Yoshikawa Eiji Literary Prize for Treasury of Disloyal Retainers in 1986, the 27th Tanizaki Prize for Shanghai Moon in 1991, and the Kikuchi Kan Prize for Tokyo Seven Roses in 1999.
 In 1984, the Writer's Block Library was opened in Kawanishi, Yamagata, thanks to Inoue's donation of his 100,000 volume book collection.
 Inoue was awarded the Asahi Prize in the year 2000 and the Yomiuri Literary Prize again in 2010.
 In 2004, he was designated a Person of Cultural Merit by the Japanese government.

 His career delves into the genre of science fiction.
 He started radio broadcasting with the play X-Man (1960).
-He also wrote for the daily children's television show Hyokkori Hōtanjima ["Madcap Island"] (1964), which was a puppet show in which a volcanic eruption destroyed a whole community adrift.
+He also wrote for the daily children's television show Hyokkori Hyōtanjima ["Madcap Island"] (1964), which was a puppet show in which a volcanic eruption destroyed a whole community adrift.
 There were hints of adult and dark humor in the children's show.

 Inoue's career was long and distinguished.
 He didn't only work as a writer, he also produced and wrote anime as a writer and lyricist.
 He created the theme songs for Himitsu no Akko-chan, Hans Christian Andersen Stories and Moomin (1969).
 He is also known for writing the lyrics and screenplay for The Wonderful World of Puss 'n Boots (1969).

 Chichi to kuraseba, has been translated into the English by Roger Pulvers under the title The Face of Jizo.